eviratec/schema/README.md

 ## A note on inconsistencies

-As the Eviratec SaaS CRM comes together, there will be inconsistencies between data structures.
+As the Eviratec SaaS CRM comes together, there will be inconsistencies between repos around data structures.
 If in doubt about schemas: trust this repo.

 ## License